Referee of the year

 It is with great pleasure that I would like to announce LHSA 2019 Young Male and Female Referee of the Year.
 Each year we do evaluations on the field by assessors, take feed back from coaches, fans, and game forms.
 We take into consideration field work of enforcing the Laws of The Game and teaching the game at times to the younger players.
 Officials must show other areas of being a good student as well as work and volunteerism in the community.
 We had numerous referees that fit into this category and they all did not know we were doing this.
 For the top honoree there will be a cash award of $100.

-The LHSA Young Male Referee of the Year for 2019is: Mason Rindfleisch
+The LHSA Young Male Referee of the Year for 2020 is: Chris Hill

-The LHSA Young Female Referee of the Year for 2019 is: Rebecca Hill
+The LHSA Young Female Referee of the Year for 2020 is: Elle Martin

 Please congratulate them the next time you see them on the Pitch.

 All LHSA referees (officials) must now be registered online to assist us in assigning games and keeping in contact.
 At this time the registration is free.
 Referees only need to register online once; do not register each season or year.
 If you need to update your contact information, call the office or update your profile online [details on how to update online will be provided later].